vszakats/hb/docs/thirdparty.md

 wxWidgets lets developers create applications for Windows, macOS, GTK+, X11, Motif and more, using a single codebase.
 Unlike other cross-platform toolkits, wxWidgets applications look and feel native.
 This is because wxWidgets uses the platform's own native controls rather than emulating them.
-It's also extensive, free, open-source, and mature.
+It is also extensive, free, open-source, and mature.

 ## [xHGtk](https://sourceforge.net/projects/xhgtk/)